strong culture

 Being strong in culture can include:

-- learning about, recognising and celebrating our stories and way of life
+• learning about, recognising and celebrating our stories and way of life

-- connecting with our Elders and community
+• connecting with our Elders and community

-- exploring what culture means to you, and
+• exploring what culture means to you, and

-- frequently practicing your culture.
+• frequently practising your culture.

 This might be singing in language and attending ceremony for those who are fortunate enough to know this or it might simply be painting your stories, cooking big feeds with family or hanging with them on the weekends.

-As Aboriginal and Torres Strait Islander peoples, our cultures are the oldest continually practiced cultures in the world.
+As Aboriginal and Torres Strait Islander peoples, our cultures are the oldest continually practised cultures in the world.
 They hold the answers to living better with each other and with the plants, animals and lands of our county.
 Strong culture is not about violence, it is not about hurt or impacting negatively on others.

 Being stronger in culture means you have to put in your time and energy.
 Get connected, be prepared to be a learner and a listener.
 It will help you feel stronger in your identity, your spirit and your mind.
 You will likely build stronger relationships with your mob too and this will help protect you in the difficult times.